The Arthur O. Eve Higher Education Opportunity Program (HEOP)

 Economic Eligibility for First-Time Students

 All economic eligibility criteria apply to the calendar year prior to the academic year of first entry to college.
-For 2010-11, it is the 2009 calendar year.
-A student is considered economically disadvantaged if he or she is a member of:
+For 2012-13, it is the 2011 calendar year.

 |Number of Members in Household (incl. head of household)||Total Annual Income in Preceding Calendar Year|